Ozzie Albies Preview, Player Props: Braves vs. Nationals

-On Friday, Ozzie Albies (batting .395 in his past 10 games) and the Atlanta Braves face the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 7:20 PM ET.
+Ozzie Albies -- with a slugging percentage of .727 in his past 10 games, including two home runs -- will be in action for the Atlanta Braves against the Washington Nationals, with Joan Adon on the mound, on September 30 at 7:20 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Cubs.
+He racked up three hits (going 3-for-5 with a triple and an RBI) in his last appearance against the Nationals.

 Sportsbook Promo Codes